input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Peras ΔQ Model

 Things to take into account for modelling peras:
-* Impact of the size of the certificate: If it increases the size of the header too much,
+* Impact of the size of the certificate: If adding the certificate increases the size of the header beyond the MSS (or MTU?), this will impact header diffusion
+  * We might need to just add a hash to the header (32 bytes) and then have the node request the certificate, which also increases (full) header diffusion time
+* Impact of validating the certificate: If it's not cheap (eg. a few ms like a signature verification), this could also lead to an increase in block adoption time as a node receiving a header will have to add more time to validate it before sharing it with its peers

 * ΔQ model of Peras
   * model the impact of larger headers